jrb00013/jrb00013/README.md

 - Developed a command-line interface for an embedded OS that was 90 percent programmed in x86 ASM.

 ### **Aamati: Machine Learning VST3 Audio Filtering / Layering Plugin**
-- Developed a machine learning Python script that filters and layers audio reactively in real time.
+- Current developing a machine learning Python script that filters and layers audio reactively in real time.
 Cross platform.

 ### **JaxK Website**
 - Upcoming Full Stack React website powered with Vite and deployed with Firebase.
 Functionality is undetermined as of writing.

-### **Keke RTOS App (Hobby Project)**
+### **Keke RTOS App**
-- Developed a real-time operating system (RTOS) for stock inventory management, integrating AI and SQL for dynamic decision-making.
+- Current developing a real-time operating system (RTOS) for stock inventory management, integrating AI and SQL for dynamic decision-making.

 ---